-The subsurface survey consisted of a total of 69 probes.
-Subsurface investigations were conducted in accessible portions of the Project Area that did not contain prohibitive conditions, such as existing structures, drainage fields, or laydown areas or roads.
-Probes were generally spaced at a 30-meter (100-foot) interval.
-Spacing was modified at the discretion of the field director in order to excavate probes in the areas deemed most likely to contain cultural resources within each transect interval.
-Probes were excavated with a round-nosed shovel with a 40-cm (1.3-foot) diameter, to a target depth of 100 cm (3.3 feet) bs, or until encountering prohibitive conditions, such as heavily compacted fill, cobble or boulder obstructions, or unconsolidated high energy alluvium such as gravel bar deposits and intact sandy gravel alluvium (channel or high energy flood deposits).
-If impassable conditions were not encountered, probes were extended to a target depth of 210 cm (7 feet) bs using 10-cm (4-inch) diameter bucket auger
+Probes were excavated using a round-nosed shovel with a ground surface 40-centimeter (cm; 1.3-foot) diameter, to a target depth of 100 cm (3.3 feet) bs, or until encountering prohibitive conditions, such as heavily compacted fill, cobble or boulder obstructions, water table, or unconsolidated high-energy alluvium such as gravel bar deposits and intact sandy gravel alluvium (channel or high-energy flood deposits).
+If impassable conditions were not encountered, probes were extended to a target depth of 210 cm (7 feet) bs utilizing a 10-cm (4-inch) diameter bucket auger.

 Probes were excavated stratigraphically, or in 20-cm (8-inch) arbitrary levels within strata.
-Excavated material was screened through 1/4-inch mesh.
+Excavated material was screened through 1⁄4-inch mesh onto a drop cloth.
 Relevant matrix data (such as color, grain size, gravel content and shape, presence of charcoal, oxidation, reduction, organics, and cultural content) were recorded for each stratum.
-Detailed notes regarding stratigraphy, probe location, presence or absence of cultural materials, documentation of buildings, genera conditions, and photographs were taken.
+Detailed notes regarding stratigraphy, probe location, presence or absence of cultural materials, documentation of buildings, general conditions, and photographs were taken.
 These data were recorded using smartphones and tablets with Global Positioning System/Global Navigation Satellite System (GPS+GLONASS), with a positional accuracy of 3 meters (9.8 feet) or less.
 Records are saved at ESA offices on a secure server.
 For full descriptions of the shovel probe data, see Appendix C.